jesscmoore/jekylldemo/_posts/2021-03-02-how-to-setup-jekyll.markdown

 We also install the rbenv ruby environment manager

+For website hosting, we use

+- Github Pages

 # Ruby and Ruby Gems

 We install both Ruby and Ruby Gems.
 Gems is the package manager for Ruby.